kanndide/class-roster-app/README.md

-##Readme The purpose of this app is to help teachers keep track of their students and their email address.
+###Readme The purpose of this app is to help teachers keep track of their students and their email address.
 The idea is that the teacher could send out class level emails containing assignments, updates, and information pertaining to classes.
 With advancements in technology this may be a positive way to relay messages to young adults in a timely manner that they are able to keep up with on a regular basis.
+- I have not added the email feature.
+This version is only basic variation utilizing Sinatra and the MVC structure.
+- Run bundle install to install the correct gems and use shotgun/tux to check it out.

 ###Contributing Bug reports and pull requests are welcome on GitHub at https://github.com/kanndide/william_kann_cli_app.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant (http://contributor-covenant.org/) code of conduct.